-In Australia, the age-standardised rate of potentially preventable hospitalisations due to dental conditions (per 1,000 population) remained relatively stable between 2010-11 and 2016-17, ranging from 2.8 to 2.9 per 1,000 population.
+In Australia, the age-standardised rate of potentially preventable hospitalisations due to dental conditions (per 1,000 population) remained relatively stable between 2010-11 and 2017-18, ranging from 2.8 to 2.9 per 1,000 population.

-In 2016-17, the age-standardised rate of potentially preventable hospitalisations due to dental conditions (per 1,000 population) was highest in South Australia (4.1 per 1,000 population) and lowest in the Australian Capital Territory (2.1 per 1,000 population).
-Explore the number or rate of potentially preventable hospitalisations due to dental conditions across Australia between 2010-11 and 2016-17 using the Hospitalisations interactive 1 below.
+In 2017-18, the age-standardised rate of potentially preventable hospitalisations due to dental conditions (per 1,000 population) was highest in South Australia (4.1 per 1,000 population) and lowest in the Australian Capital Territory (2.1 per 1,000 population). • In 2017-18, about 72,000 hospitalisations for dental conditions may have been prevented with earlier treatment.

+Explore the number or rate of potentially preventable hospitalisations due to dental conditions across Australia between 2010-11 and 2017-18 using the Hospitalisations interactive 1 below.